backstage/backstage/.changeset/healthy-pets-mix.md

 '@backstage/plugin-kubernetes-backend': patch
 ---

-cache and refresh Azure tokens to avoid excesive calls to Azure Identity
+cache and refresh Azure tokens to avoid excessive calls to Azure Identity